richasharma6205/vagrant-kubernetes-cluster/README.md

 #### 2. Useful commands
 This project contains an init.bat file that accepts the below arguments:
-1. `create`   : To create vagrant VMs from scratch
+1. `create`   : When running project for the first time
-2. `start`    : To boot up VMs from shutdown state
+2. `start`    : To create vagrant VMs from scratch or boot up VMs from shutdown state
 3. `resume`   : Wake up all VMs from sleep state
 4. `sleep`    : Pause all running VMs
 5. `shutdown` : Shuts down all running VMs